Óscar Acosta

+Biography

 He was born in the Las Delicias neighborhood of Tegucigalpa, Honduras, on 14 April 1933.

 Acosta began his career as a journalist in Peru for Tegucigalpa Magazine.
 He founded la Editorial Nuevo Continente, las revistas Extra, Presente, la Editorial Iberoamericana, and Honduras Literaria y Extra.

 He was director of the University Press of the Universidad Nacional Autónoma de Honduras.

+He came to notice in the 1950s and 1960s, with his short stories and poetry collections.
+In 1964, he published an essay on the Honduran writer Rafael Heliodoro Valle, to which he added later works such as "Anthology of the New Honduran Poetry" with the poet Roberto Sosa, "Honduran Poetry Today", and "Anthology of the Honduran Short Story".

+He ran the literary sections of the newspapers El Día, now defunct, and El Heraldo.
+He was also a founder of Editorial Nuevo Continente, and the magazines Extra and Presente.

+As a diplomat, Acosta represented his country in the Honduran legations in Spain, Italy, Peru and the Vatican.
+In 2000, when he was director of the Honduran Academy of Language, he nominated the Tegucigalpa-born Guatemalan writer Augusto Monterroso for the Prince of Asturias Award.

 Acosta died in Tegucigalpa at the age of 81 on 15 July 2014.